OWASP/owasp.github.io/index.md

 <section class="homepage-welcome">
   <h1>Who is the OWASP Foundation?</h1>
-<p>The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+<p>The Open Web Application Security Project (OWASP) is an international non-profit foundation that works to improve the security of softwares.
 Through community-led open source software projects, hundreds of local chapters worldwide, tens of thousands of members, and leading educational and training conferences, the OWASP Foundation is the source for developers and technologists to secure the web.</p>

 <ul>
 <li>Tools and Resources</li>